Adam Reach: Middlesbrough

 At the start of the 2012–13 season, Reach continued to appear as a substitute in the first two matches of the season before scoring a stunning 25 yard screamer against Burnley on 21 August 2012 on his full Middlesbrough home debut, with as the club went on to win the game 3–2.
 A month later on 25 September 2012, he signed a contract extension with Middlesbrough, keeping him until 2016.
 Reach continued to appear in the first team in the first two months of the 2012–13 season until he was dropped from the first team, due to competitions and his own injury concern.
 However, he found himself out of the starting line–up for a month, due to competitions and his own injury concern.
 Reach didn't return to the first team until on 21 October 2012 when he came on as a late substitute, in a 1–0 win against Brighton & Hove Albion.
 Reach then appeared in the next three matches before losing his first team place, due to competitions and was playing in the reserve team for the next two months.
-It wasn't until on 29 December 2012 when he returned to the first team against Blackpool, coming on as a 65th minute and scored his second goal of the season, in a 4–2 win.
+On 29 December 2012, he returned to the first team against Blackpool, coming on as a 65th minute and scored his second goal of the season, in a 4–2 win.
 Two weeks later on 12 January 2013, Reach set up the club's first goal of the game, in a 2–1 loss against Watford.
 However, his run of first team football was short–lived and was out of the starting line–up as the 2012–13 season progressed, resulting in him placed in playing for the reserve team once again.
 Despite dropped from the first team once again, he started three out of the five matches for the side.
 At the end of the 2012–13 season, Reach made twenty appearances and scoring two times in all competitions.
 After the spending most of the 2013–14 season out on loan, he appeared two times in the last two remaining matches of the season.